Skip to main content

 The appearance of the following screenshot may differ based on your roles and permissions.
 However, the Risk Management module will still be located in the left navigation menu.

-• Risk Status: This filter allows you to filter in either the active or the archived status
+• Risk status: This filter allows you to filter in either the active, closed, or archived status

 • Assessment: Each threat is marked as "not scored" until it is assessed (likelihood and impact is assigned).